-The system integrates communication and navigation units including UHF, VHF, HF, INS / GPS, data link, REC navigation system, air data navigation, and TACAN RT-1634(V) tactical airborne navigation system.
+The system integrates communication and navigation units, including UHF, VHF, HF, INS / GPS, data link, REC navigation system, air data navigation, and a TACAN RT-1634(V) tactical airborne navigation system.

 The trainer jet also incorporates Meggitt Avionics’ integrated secondary flight display (iSFD) for displaying air speed, critical altitude, attitude, and heading data.